alexfernandez/alexfernandez.github.io/2023/climate-change-trees.md

 First let's estimate the total amount of excess carbon in the atmosphere.
 If we look at the [data from Statista](https://www.statista.com/statistics/276629/global-co2-emissions/), there is a more or less steady linear increase from about 1943 to 2021.
-(Yes, emissions are still increasing.)
+(Yes, emissions are still increasing, we are that clever.)
 Latest numbers are 37 billion metric tons of CO₂.
 Say we have a completely linear graph from 1940 to 2020 (80 years), the total of carbon emissions would be something like the number of years multiplied by the midpoint: